ChoongwonKang/Hate_speech_detection/README.md

 **scikit-learn** == `1.4.2`

 ## Overview
-This framework introduces a method for detecting hate speech by fusing semantic features from BERT with sentiment scores from VADER and LIWC-22.
+This framework introduces a method for detecting hate speech by fusing semantic features from BERT with sentiment scores from VADER and LIWC-22, and demonstrates the combination with the best performance.

 ## Steps to Use the Code
 ### 1. Data Preprocessing